 A popular cake forum member swears that wrapping cakes while they are warm is unsafe because it keeps the temperature in the wrong zone for too long and creates an unsafe moisture level that could promote the growth of pathogens.
-She/ he then adds the credential that she/ he is a Certified Food Safety Manager and Teacher.
-This credential doesn’t make her/ him right.
+They then add the credential that they are a Certified Food Safety Manager and Teacher.
+This credential doesn’t make them right.

 For food to become unsafe in this way it has to:

-A. Be a food that requires time/ temperature control for safety (TCS).
+A. Be food that requires time/ temperature control for safety (TCS).

-B. Be a TCS food AND remain in the danger zone (70- 104 degrees for more than 2 hours.
+B. Be a TCS food AND remain in the danger zone (70- 104 degrees for over 2 hours.

-C. The moisture level in a food has to be extremely high (as in liquified) to promote the growth of pathogens and it has to meet all of the other FAT TOM conditions to be hazardous.
-(FAT TOM is an acronym to help remember what fosters the potential growth of foodborne pathogens: Food, Acidity, Time, Temperature, Oxygen, Moisture)
+C. The moisture level in food has to be extremely high (as in liquified) to promote the growth of pathogens and it has to meet all the other FAT TOM conditions to be hazardous.
+(FAT TOM is an acronym to help remember what fosters the potential growth of food-borne pathogens: Food, Acidity, Time, Temperature, Oxygen, Moisture)